Robin Jäätma

 Robin Jäätma (born 5 March 2001) is an Estonian archer competing in compound events.
 He won the bronze medal in the men's individual compound event at the 2021 World Archery Championships held in Yankton, United States.
 He became the first archer to win a medal for Estonia in the history of the World Archery Championships.

 In 2019, Jäätma and his sister Lisell Jäätma won the gold medal in the mixed team compound event at the Summer Universiade held in Naples, Italy.
 They won the silver medal in the mixed team compound event at the 2021 European Archery Championships held in Antalya, Turkey.
 They also won the silver medal in this event at the 2022 European Archery Championships held in Munich, Germany.
 He also won the bronze medal in the men's individual compound event.

-He represented Estonia at the 2022 World Games held in Birmingham, United States.
+Jäätma represented Estonia at the 2022 World Games held in Birmingham, United States.
 He competed in the men's individual compound event.
+He also represented Estonia at the 2023 European Games held in Poland.
+Jäätma and Lisell Jäätma won the gold medal in the mixed team compound event.
+He also competed in the men's individual compound event.